-07 Real Estate Regulatory Authority ("RERA")
+7. Real Estate Regulatory Authority (RERA)

-The Real Estate (Regulation and Development) Act, 2016 ("RERA Act") was enacted in order to set up a RERA in every State for regulating the real estate sector and to provide consumers/home buyers a specific tribunal for adjudication of property disputes.
+The Real Estate (Regulation and Development) Act, 2016 (RERA Act) was enacted in order to set up a RERA in every State for regulating the real estate sector and to provide consumers/home buyers a specific tribunal for adjudication of property disputes.
 The RERA Act casts obligations upon real estate agents, promoters of projects and regulates the registration and conduct of real estate projects.
-Appeals from orders of RERA may be filed before Real Estate Appellate Tribunal ("REAT").
-Presently, only a few states in India have established permanent REATs.
+Appeals from orders of RERA may be filed before Real Estate Appellate Tribunal (REAT).

-08 Tax Tribunals
+8. Tax Tribunals

-A hierarchy of tribunals commencing from the Assessing Officer to the Commissioner Appeals and finally the Income Tax Appellate Tribunal ("ITAT") has been set up under the Income Tax Act, 1961 to adjudicate income tax related disputes.
+A hierarchy of tribunals commencing from the Assessing Officer to the Commissioner Appeals and finally the Income Tax Appellate Tribunal (ITAT) has been set up under the Income Tax Act, 1961 to adjudicate income tax related disputes.
 Appeals from ITAT lie to the High Court.

-Separately, the Customs Excise and Service Tax Appellate Tribunal ("CESTAT") adjudicate appeals from decision of Revenue Authorities under the Customs Act, 1962, Central Excise Act, 1944, Finance Act 1994 and the Customs Tariff Act, 1975.
+Separately, the Customs Excise and Service Tax Appellate Tribunal (CESTAT) adjudicate appeals from decision of Revenue Authorities under the Customs Act, 1962, Central Excise Act, 1944, Finance Act 1994 and the Customs Tariff Act, 1975.

-A Goods and Services Tax Appellate Tribunal is also intended to be set up as an appellate body over decisions of the assessment authorities on the applicability and assessment of Goods and Services Tax (GST) on a tax payer.
+A Goods and Services Tax Appellate Tribunal (GSTAT) has been established as an appellate body over decisions of the assessment authorities on the applicability and assessment of Goods and Services Tax (GST) on a tax-payer.
+The GSTAT comprises a Principal Bench in New Delhi and several State Benches.

-09 Consumer Dispute Forums/Commissions
+9. Consumer Dispute Forums/Commissions

 Under the Consumer Protection Act, 2019, a quasi-judicial machinery has been set up at the district, state and central levels, to provide a speedy and simple redressal of consumer disputes and complaints against goods or service providers, in relation to goods and services purchased by consumers.
-Depending on the value of the goods, or services and compensation claimed, a complaint may be filed before the District Commission, State Commission, or National Commission which has pecuniary and territorial jurisdiction over the matter.20 This statute does not confer exclusive jurisdiction on these fora, and is an additional remedy available to the consumer.
+Depending on the value of the goods, or services and compensation claimed, a complaint may be filed before the District Commission, State Commission, or National Commission which has pecuniary and territorial jurisdiction over the matter.22 This statute does not confer exclusive jurisdiction on these fora, and is an additional remedy available to the consumer.
 As such, it is open to a consumer / complainant to file a regular civil suit in a civil court in respect of the cause of action.